 Compare what you have read in (Numbers 21:5-9) to what you can picture in your imagination.
 SEE IT IN YOUR MIND: Camped in hide tents, three tribes on a side, Judah, the most numerous tribe formed the long leg on the 4th side that pointed east every time they set up camp.
 It was a perfect cross of twelve tribes, the apple of God's eye, the chosen people of God, Israel.
 The Tabernacle was erected in the center, in the camp of the Levites, which formed the "heart" of the cross, The Tabernacle was where the presence of God lived and it contained the Ark of the Covenant, the mercy seat and altar of sacrifice.

 God's mercy was working in this PHYSICAL SITUATION just like it does SPIRITUALLY through Jesus' blood in the Church today.
 Healed people were walking around witnessing to the fact they had been saved from the serpents' poison.
-But many people wouldn't look at the brazen serpent on the pole and they were swollen, rotting from the inside and dying in awful pain from the poison.
+But many people would not look at the brazen serpent on the pole and they were swollen, rotting from the inside and dying in awful pain from the poison.
 Mothers and children were begging fathers to look and be saved from death.
 Fathers and children were begging and crying for Mothers to look and be saved.

 Parents were screaming, praying and lamenting for their children to look and be saved.
 Grannies, papaws, uncles, aunts, brothers, sisters, friends and acquaintances; all trying to get those they loved with all their heart to look and be saved from death and yet many refused to look and they died!
 Why?
 HOW COULD THEY BE SO STUPID?
 HOW COULD THEY BE SO BLIND?
-WHY DIDN’T THEY CARE?
+WHY DID THEY NOT CARE?

 The futility of it makes one want scream and tear out one's own teeth; yet the circumstances then were exactly like they are today when Christians try to get people to come to church, look at Jesus on His cross and get saved from being lost in the poison of their sins.
 But people choose every hour of every day to refuse God's offered salvation!